vovansmr/interview/README.md

 <!-- CONTACT -->
 ## Contact
-my name is Vladimir I am looking for a job as a java developer in Russia [Telegram](https://t.me/vovansmr) vovansmr@mail.ru
+My name is Vladimir I am looking for a job as a java developer in Russia [Telegram](https://t.me/vovansmr) vovansmr@mail.ru